 After years of consistent economic growth, and dramatic stock market increases, a growing number of investors, economists, and analysts are predicting a recession and downturn within the next couple of years.
 When we asked three Motley Fool contributors what defensive stocks they would consider buying before the next market crash, Waste Management (NYSE: WM), Constellation Brands (NYSE: STZ), and Berkshire Hathaway (NYSE: BRK-A) (NYSE: BRK-B) were at the top of their lists.

 Continue Reading Below

-David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now... and Berkshire Hathaway (A shares) wasn't one of them!
+David and Tom just revealed what they believe are the ten best stocks for investors to buy right now... and Berkshire Hathaway (B shares) wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

-Demitrios Kalogeropoulos owns shares of Berkshire Hathaway (B shares).
-Keith Noonan owns shares of Hanesbrands.
-Rich Smith has no position in any of the stocks mentioned.
+Daniel Miller has no position in any of the stocks mentioned.
+Jeremy Bowman owns shares of Constellation Brands.
+Jordan Wathen has no position in any of the stocks mentioned.
 The Motley Fool owns shares of and recommends Berkshire Hathaway (B shares).
+The Motley Fool recommends Constellation Brands.
 The Motley Fool has a disclosure policy.